๐Ÿ•ต๏ธCrime and Human Development

 Trauma or Abuse

-• Adverse childhood experiences (ACEs) disrupt neurological development and emotional regulation capacity
+• Adverse childhood experiences (ACEs) disrupt neurological development, particularly in brain regions responsible for emotional regulation and stress response

-• Acting out behaviors often represent trauma responses rather than calculated deviance—this distinction matters for intervention approaches
+• Acting out behaviors often represent trauma responses rather than calculated deviance.
+This distinction matters for intervention: punitive responses to trauma-driven behavior tend to make things worse.

 • Maladaptive coping mechanisms develop when healthy developmental pathways are interrupted by victimization